-The bill amends various sections of Louisiana's tax law to enhance the enforcement and adjudication processes related to state and local taxes, particularly concerning the Board of Tax Appeals.
-Key changes include an increase in the amount of local tax revenue allocated to the Board's Local Tax Division, with specified increments over the next several fiscal years.
-The bill also introduces provisions for the appointment of ad hoc judges to assist in the Local Tax Division, allowing for remote witness testimony and hearings via telephone or video conference.
-Additionally, it clarifies the circumstances under which board members can be removed and establishes procedures for handling cases when a board member is recused.
+The bill amends various sections of Louisiana's tax law to enhance the enforcement and adjudication processes related to state and local taxes, specifically concerning the Board of Tax Appeals.
+Key changes include the establishment of a Local Tax Division within the Board, which will receive increased funding over the next several fiscal years.
+The bill also introduces provisions for remote witness testimony and allows for the appointment of ad hoc judges to assist in the Local Tax Division when necessary.
+Additionally, it clarifies the circumstances under which board members can be removed and outlines the procedures for handling cases involving recusal.

 Statutes affected: SB191 Original: 47:302(K)(7), 47:1403(A)(5), 47:1565(C)(2)